alextrevisan/psxdev-code-plugin/README.md

 - Creation of Hello World projects
 - Compilation of projects for PlayStation 1
 - ISO generation for projects
-- Running projects in the emulator
+- Running/Debuggin projects in the emulator

 ## Quick Setup (Windows)